-While methamphetamine is a schedule two drug available in prescription Desoxyn for psychological issues such as ADD/ ADHD, the majority of street methamphetamine is produced in home labs or massive clandestine operations in countries such as Mexico.
-Comprised of toxic chemicals that can easily be found in the home and at local retailers, methamphetamine addiction represents a huge threat in the landscape of drug abuse.
+While methamphetamine (meth) is a schedule two drug available in prescription Desoxyn for psychological issues such as ADD/ ADHD, the majority of street methamphetamine is produced in home labs or massive clandestine operations in countries such as Mexico.
+Comprised of toxic chemicals that can easily be found in the home and at local retailers, methamphetamine addiction represents a huge threat in the landscape of drug abuse and requires treatment with meth addiction rehab.

 Since the ingredients to “cook” meth are readily available, it has been relatively easy for addicts to make their own.
 The ingenuity of methamphetamine addicts is without comparison since they take many common chemicals to create their drug of death:

 - Lye (Sodium Hydroxide found in drain cleaner)